What to do if…

 Important note

-This is general information, not legal advice.
-Whole-body donation acceptance is never guaranteed and requirements/timelines vary by institution and state.
+This is general information, not legal, medical, financial, therapeutic, or other professional advice.
+Whole-body donation acceptance is not guaranteed, and program requirements and timelines vary.

 Additional Resources